jiyexxnx/Advanced_Process_mining_team1/README.md

 This repository provides implementation for reporducing our project.
 We did some minor change of the code to adapt our environment.
 To use this repository, you need to discover Local Process Models using LPM miner plugin available in ProM 6.9 and store discovered patterns as petri-nets in .pnml format.

+# Raw results
+We had experiment on "Production" dataset and the results can find in the following folders:
+1. pnml files generated from ProM 6.9: production_lpm
+2. One-hot: OneHot_LSTM/checkpoints/Production
+3. Embedding: Embedding_LSTM/datasets/production

 # Usage